 US-Poland Innovation HUB

-Currently, we are assisting companies in Go Global Fifth Edition!
+Currently, we are assisting companies in Go Global Sixth Edition!
 Please look for updates at US-Poland Innovation HUB.

 On March 2012, US-Polish Trade Council initiated the US-Poland Innovation HUB program.
 The aim of the “Innovation HUB” in short is to prepare and assist Polish businesses in their international market expansion through the United States, one of the biggest and most demanding global markets.
 A thorough preparation for such a major step is critical to the success of the go-global strategy.

 While the Innovation HUB companies participate in the training sessions in Poland, potential U.S. partners and investors are identified and contacted to explore their interest in a meeting with the Polish entrepreneurs.
 The crowning step in the training program is preparation for meetings, presentations, and negotiations to be carried out when a participating firm undergoes the second part of the program in the U.S.